Johns Hopkins Health Alerts Topic Page:

 Although Alzheimer’s disease is irreversible, memory impairment associated with other conditions, such as depression or thyroid problems, may be correctable.
 Recent research advances leading to improved treatments for Alzheimer’s disease offer reassuring news on that front as well.

 How Johns Hopkins can help.
 If you or someone you care about has Alzheimer’s disease or another dementia, obtaining accurate information is an important part of the treatment plan.
 Johns Hopkins Medicine is ideally positioned to provide you with timely, authoritative information and advice on treating and living with dementia.
-Johns Hopkins is ranked No. 1 in Neurology by U.S. News and World Report's annual Rankings of American hospitals.

 - At Johns Hopkins Health Alerts, Peter V. Rabins, M.D., M.P.H., acclaimed author and geriatric psychiatrist at Johns Hopkins—and one of the nation’s leading experts on the care and management of patients with Alzheimer’s disease—discusses the prevention, diagnosis, and management of memory problems.